YUKON HOT SPRINGS (Ancient Waters)

 ONSEN HOT POOLS REDEVELOPMENT (under construction)

 The 10,000+ years hot springs are the very foundation of the Yukon Hot Springs eco resort and integral to its existence.
 The Hot Pools redevelopment plan recognizes the dramatic site features.
 Maximizing solar orientation, enhancing views, and the rehabilitation of the spring source, and reclamation of the tufa fields, excessive roadways and parking are priority items.
-The new hot pools and and associated guest services green building centre provides visitors with a more nature based experience, and add additional spa services.
+The new hot pools and associated guest services green building centre provides visitors with a more nature based experience, and add additional spa services.

 New Onsen Rock Hot Pools (under construction)